UC-MACSS/persp-analysis/students/han_kanyao/Experiment.md

 There is a survey in my research design that is used for collecting participants' demographic information.
 Therefore, if we hope to understand a certain group of people, we can reconstruct a set of data based on the demographic information to fit the composition of group that we want to study.
 As I mentioned above, this experiment can obtain a larger sample size with considerably lower cost than traditional experiment, it is possible for us to reconstruct data.

 ## Causal Mechanism
-The casual mechanisms in this  experiment has been discussed in the section of measurement.
-In summary, many researches in social sciences only consider the casual inference between abstract concept such as homosexuality and homophobia.
+The causal mechanisms in this  experiment has been discussed in the section of measurement.
+In summary, many researches in social sciences only consider the causal inference between abstract concept such as homosexuality and homophobia.
 In other words, many people just say some people are discriminated because they are gay.
 However, this research runs experiments with slightly different versions of treatment (three groups with different/no information plus watching slightly different video), and thus it is more easy to find the possible mechanisms, that is, homosexual identity, feminine expression and homosexual behavior.

 ## Reference